francois-rd/coma/docs/source/tutorials/wake.rst

 1. Parameterizing the top-level `ArgumentParser <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser>`_
    that determines which declared command is invoked.
-2. Adding shared hooks to all command declarations.
+2. Adding shared hooks that propagate to all command declarations by default.
 3. Waking the program by invoking the correct command (as determined in step 1).

 Let's examine each in turn.